 PWD worked with PDE to create a list of potential partners within the lower Delaware River watershed, and PDE began conducting outreach to those entities in 2022.
 PDE received immediate interest from conservation districts and other stakeholders in replicating the SAN's Agriculture workgroup for the purposes of soliciting technical assistance and discussing potential project funding mechanisms.
 Agricultural BMPs tie directly into PWD's Watershed Control Plan Cryptosporidium reduction goals and the SAN Agriculture workgroup currently acts as the primary conduit for the Schuylkill River Restoration Fund's (SRRF) agricultural projects.
-With the hope of building relationships with stakeholders in the lower Delaware River watershed and creating a queue of potential projects that could be supported by an SRRF-style funding mechanism in the future, initial agriculture-focused meetings consisting of lower Delaware River watershed stakeholders began in 2023.
-Four quarterly meetings were held in 2023, attended by water suppliers, county conservation districts, and non-profits interested in agriculture and/or water quality.
+With the hope of building relationships with stakeholders in the lower Delaware River watershed and creating a queue of potential projects that could be supported by an SRRF-style funding mechanism in t he future, initial agriculture-focused meetings consisting of lower Delaware River watershed stakeholders began in 2023.
+Four quarterly meetings were held in 2024, attended by water suppliers, county conservation districts, and non-profits interested in agriculture and/or water quality.
 Initial meetings identified partner needs and interests and began to develop a strategic plan with which to move forward.
-"Farm Forward" will continue to meet in 2024 with the goal of assisting stakeholders in improving agricultural management practices to improve water quality of the lower Delaware River watershed.
+"Farm Forward" will continue to meet in 2025 with the goal of assisting stakeholders in improving agricultural management practices to improve water quality of the lower Delaware River watershed.

 Collaboration among regional water utilities in the lower Delaware River watershed was also identified as a high priority.
 Strengthening these connections should promote opportunities for open dialogue focused on shared regional concerns and create forums to discuss regulatory updates and impacts.
-PWD began outreach to water utilities in the Baxter area of influence? in 2023, holding an in-person meeting with Lehigh County Authority (LCA) in October to discuss watershed protection, source water monitoring, and the Delaware Valley Early Warning System.
+PWD began outreach to water utilities in the Baxter area of influence in 2023, holding an in-person meeting with Lehigh County Authority (LCA) in October to discuss watershed protection, source water monitoring, and the Delaware Valley Early Warning System.
 Dialogue between PWD and LCA remains ongoing, as does PWD's outreach to Delaware River water and wastewater utilities.
-PWD also attended a series of meetings hosted by DRBC, which convened more than one dozen water and wastewater utilities along the lower Delaware River.
-These meetings were intended to explore both interest in and the feasibility of forming a source water collaborative for the watershed.
-That potential collaborative remains in the exploratory stage, but PWD will continue to track its progress and tailor its own outreach accordingly.
+In 2024, DRBC formally approved and convened a Source Water Protection subcommittee, on which PWD holds the position of reserved member.
+PWD attended DRBC's inaugural Source Water Protection Subcommittee.
+The initial meeting convened nearly one dozen water and wastewater utilities along the lower Delaware River, along with regulatory partners.
+This initial meeting focused on available spill modeling and coordinated spill response for future events.
+The next meeting is expected to be held in spring 2025.

-PWD and PDE also plan to explore expansion of the existing SAN Water Utility Forum by rebranding it as a "Southeastern PA" or "regional" forum to better promote engagement with Delaware River partners.
-Delaware River utilities will not only be invited to the forum but will also be invited to be event planning committee partners for the next iteration in 2024.
+In 2024, PWD and PDE also expanded the existing SAN Water Utility Forum by rebranding it as a "Southeastern PA" forum to better promote engagement with Delaware River partners.
+Delaware River utilities were invited to the forum for the first time this year and may be invited to be event planning committee partners for the next iteration in 2026.
 Similarly, the SAN Pathogens & Point Source workgroup may be rebranded as "regional" or as a "Utility Forum" workgroup to encourage participation from utilities outside of the Schuylkill River watershed.
 In the longer-term, these forums can be used to explore opportunities to implement a Delaware River grant funding program with peer water utilities, modeled after the continuously successful SRRF.

-4.5 Expectations for 2024
+4.5 Expectations for 2025